 This new Bourne work played on stage starting December 2012 in London, and then went on tour.
 Robert Greskovic, perhaps the best-known dance critic in the U.S., saw this live in October 2013 in New York.
 He wrote a favorable review in the Wall Street Journal on October 30 stating that this Sleeping Beauty is "a prime example of the British choreographer's imagination and originality."

 After Bourne worked out his new book for Sleeping Beauty, he used cut-and-paste to rearrange the Tchaikovsky score to fit.
 The music is all very familiar, but put together in new and even startling ways.
 This show is designed to tour.
 Bourne would be risking all manner of disasters to give his revised score to ballet orchestras in the field to play with little to no rehearsal time.
 So the "Sleeping Beauty Orchestra" was assembled to carefully rehearse this and record it perfectly to match Bourne's libretto.
-The result is canned music designed to be played on usually lousy sound systems in opera houses around the world.
-This is also the music you get on the HDVD---it reminds me a bit of the recordings of classical music my mother used to buy at the grocery store or from Reader's Digest Magazine.
+The result is canned music designed to be played on usually lousy sound systems in theaters around the world.
+This is also the music you get on the HDVD---it reminds one a bit of the recordings of classical music folks used to buy at the grocery store or from Reader's Digest Magazine.
 Get over it and enjoy the show, which has 4 Acts.

 Act 1 --- 1890: The Aurora Baby

 Bourne is always looking for clever new ways to entertain.
 Here he opens with a highly precocious puppet baby.
 In the documentary extra feature you see how how much work goes into this.
 Up to 3 men standing almost on the same spot and working from blackout suits make the baby look real (five babies with different expressions are deployed).
 The Aurora baby has the same feisty and rambunctious personality that Aurora the young woman will have.
 So you have a show-stopper almost before the show gets going: